Operational quantum theory without predefined time: Results

-By construction, the networks in our theory include all quantum circuits, but they are defined without any pre-specified time orientation.
-However, if this formulation could be regarded as a basic framework for physics, it has to be able to account for the phenomenon of time and the causal structure of space-time in the regimes where such a description is applicable.
-Here, we give a heuristic argument why we expect that the causal structure underlying standard quantum dynamics in space-time may be possible to infer entirely from correlation properties of the operators in different space-time regions, without the need for it to be assumed independently.
+By construction, the networks in our theory are in agreement with observation, but they are defined without any pre-specified time orientation.
+In the regimes where quantum theory has been tested, however, we have the idea of a background space-time over which quantum physics takes place.
+How could we account for this phenomenon in the framework?
+One possibility is to introduce the space-time metric as another quantum filed, assuming that its laws of dynamics are such that it is approximately static in the tested regimes of quantum field theory.
+Another possibility is that the metric could be understood as arising from properties of the operators describing the dynamics of the rest of the fields.
+Here, we provide arguments in support of this latter conjecture.

-The claim that we could infer causal relations from correlations alone may appear surprising at first, because without the distinction between systems of type $1$ and type $2$, an operation corresponding to, say, a unitary transformation from a given input to a given output system is described in exactly the same way as the standard preparation of a bipartite entangled state.
+The suggestion that we could recover a notion of time in this formulation may appear surprising at first, because without the distinction between systems of type $1$ and type $2$, an operation corresponding to, say, a unitary transformation from a given input to a given output system is described in exactly the same way as the standard preparation of a bipartite entangled state.
 But according to the standard interpretation, in the first case we have a channel that transmits information, whereas in the second we have correlations that do not involve signaling.
 How do we distinguish between these cases?
 The answer that we propose is that in order to identify the causal structure of space-time, we have to look at compact regions of space-time and consider the operators on the full Hilbert spaces of their boundaries.
-Intuitively, the idea is that such an operator describes `pure' dynamics in the region as it is not obtained via measurements on any of the fields inside, and hence the correlations that it induces between events on its boundary can only represent causal relations mediated through the region.
-The standard preparation of a state does not correspond to an operator of this kind---it is only an effective operator on a subsystem of the boundary of a compact space-time region, obtained conditionally on a measurement on the rest of the boundary (the event that produces the entanglement).
+Heuristically, the idea is that such an operator describes `pure' dynamics in the region as it is not obtained via measurements on any of the fields inside, and hence the correlations that it induces between different points on its boundary can only represent causal relations mediated through the region.
+The standard preparation of a state does not correspond to an operator of this kind---it is only an effective operator on a subsystem of the boundary of a compact space-time region, obtained conditionally on a measurement on the rest of the boundary.